-The ISL12027 device is a Real Time Clock with clock/ calendar, two polled alarms with integrated 512x8 EEPROM configured in 16 Byte per page format, oscillator compensation, CPU Supervisor (Power on Reset, Low Voltage Sensing and Watchdog Timer) and battery backup switch.
+The ISL12028 device is a Real Time Clock with clock/ calendar, two polled alarms with integrated 512x8 EEPROM, oscillator compensation, CPU Supervisor (Power on Reset, Low Voltage Sensing and Watchdog Timer) and battery backup switch.

 The oscillator uses an external, low-cost 32.768kHz crystal.
 All compensation and trim components are integrated on the chip.
 This eliminates several external discrete components and a trim capacitor, saving board area and component cost.